-The company and the underwriters named below will enter into an underwriting agreement with respect to the shares of common stock being offered.
-Subject to certain conditions, each underwriter will severally agree to purchase the number of shares indicated in the following table. and are the representatives of the underwriters.
+The company, the selling stockholders and the underwriters named below will enter into an underwriting agreement with respect to the shares of common stock being offered.
+Subject to certain conditions, each underwriter will severally agree to purchase the number of shares indicated in the following table.
+Barclays Capital Inc. and Credit Suisse Securities (USA) LLC are the representatives of the underwriters.